Crisis houses offer intensive, short-term support to help you manage a mental health crisis in a residential setting (rather than in a hospital).

 - a home-like environment

-Some crisis houses let you refer yourself, but for most you will need to be referred by a mental health professional.
-The crisis house staff will also need to assess you before you can be admitted, to make sure it's the right place to help you.
+To use a crisis house, you'll usually need to be referred by a mental health professional, although some let you refer yourself.
+The staff will also need to assess you, to make sure it's the right place to help you.

 - the length of stay you'll need

-- what kind of mental health crisis you're experiencing
+- the type of mental health crisis you're experiencing

-- your willingness to abide by house rules (this might be about drug use or how you behave towards other residents)
+- your willingness to keep to their house rules (such as rules about drug use or how you behave towards other residents)

-- your background, as some crisis houses are set up to help specific groups (such as women or people also struggling with drug addiction)
+- your background – some crisis houses are set up to help specific groups (such as women or people who are also struggling with drug addiction).